rushilma/thesis/3-hardness.typ

 First, define $p^cor _"solve"$ as the probability that the algorithm solves a single random instance:
 $ p^cor_"solve" = PP(alg(g) in Soln(g)). $ <eq_def_psolve>
-Then, we have the following correlation bound, which allows us to avoid union bounding over instances:
+Then, we have the following correlation bound, which allows us to avoid union bounding over instances.

 #lemma[
   For $g,g'$ being $(1-epsilon)$-correlated, we have